 1.1 Consistency, completeness and treatment of gaps in the available data

-The information available was largely complete and consistent.
-Extrapolation, interpolation and realistic worst case assumptions were used to bridge gabs that could not be closed otherwise.
+The dossier was comprehensive and largely complete.
+Extrapolation, interpolation and realistic worst case assumptions were used to bridge gaps that could not be closed otherwise.

 1.2 Sources of information used